sn0w12/ComfyUIHelper/README.md

 ## Listening for Setting Changes

-If you use the `settingsHelper.PresetOnChange.reloadSettings()` or manually send an event to `{prefix}.reloadSettings` you can use the `addReloadSettingsListener()` to run a function when a change is made:
+If you use the `SettingsHelper.PresetOnChange.reloadSettings()` or manually send an event to `{prefix}.reloadSettings` you can use the `addReloadSettingsListener()` to run a function when a change is made:

 ```js
 function onSettingsReload(event) {